infinyon/http-sink-connector/README.md

             "result": "text"
 ```

 In this case, additional transformation will be performed before records are sent the http endpoint.
-A json field called `result` will be renamed to "text".
+A json field called `result` will be renamed to `text`.

 Read more about [JSON to JSON transformations](https://www.fluvio.io/smartmodules/certified/jolt/).